If there’s one player who might keep Michael Sam from making the St. Louis Rams’ roster, it’s Ethan Westbrooks .

 Westbrooks had two sacks in the East-West Shrine Game watched by a horde of NFL scouts, showing he could get around tackles from high-profile Division I programs.

 The Rams signed Westbrooks as a free agent, a $30,000 guaranteed deal with a $20,000 bonus, a pittance in the billion-dollar enterprise that is the NFL.

-• Tyler Winston (Antelope) and Brandon Monroe (Del Oro) stood out in San Jose States opener Thursday, a 42-10 rout of visiting North Dakota.
+Season debuts• Tyler Winston (Antelope) and Brandon Monroe (Del Oro) stood out in San Jose State’s opener Thursday, a 42-10 rout of visiting North Dakota.

-• Steven Moore (Elk Grove) and Harrison Wilfley (Casa Roble, American River College) will start today for Cal at Northwestern as the Bears aim to erase the memory of last years dismal 1-11 record.
+“He can run people over, get that extra couple of yards, and he’s ideal down there (near the goal line),” San Jose State coach Ron Caragher told the media when asked about Monroe after the victory.
+“It was nice to see him get in the end zone.”• Steven Moore (Elk Grove) and Harrison Wilfley (Casa Roble, American River College) will start today for Cal at Northwestern as the Bears aim to erase the memory of last year’s dismal 1-11 record.
 Moore is an offensive left tackle and Wilfley is a defensive tackle.

 • Cal Poly had three Sacramento-area players in the starting lineup Thursday in Las Cruces, N.M., where the Mustangs lost their season opener to New Mexico State 28-10.

 Stephen Sippel (Folsom) is the center, Marcus Paige-Allen (Sheldon) plays defensive tackle and Josh Letuligasenoa (Elk Grove) is a defensive end who had 11 tackles.
 Letuligasenoa is the second of three brothers to play for Cal Poly, following Lefi , a lineman now on the Mustangs’ coaching staff, and freshman Noah , a Bee All-Metro player last fall.